 Default notices, missed payments and your credit file

 You may get a default notice or "notice of default" if you miss or do not make agreed payments.
+This is recorded in your credit file and can affect your credit rating.

 An account defaults when you break the terms of your agreement.

-The people you owe money to (creditors) may cancel your contract if they think you cannot get back on track.
+The people you owe money to may cancel your contract if they think you cannot get back on track.

 A debt can only default once, but afterwards creditors can take further action to collect it.